MicrosoftDocs/win32/desktop-src/WmiSdk/swbemsecurity-privileges.md

 ---
-Description: 'The Privileges property is an SWbemPrivilegeSet object.
+Description: The Privileges property is an SWbemPrivilegeSet object.
 This property is used to enable or disable specific Windows privileges.
-You may need to set one of these privileges to perform specific tasks using the Windows Management Instrumentation (WMI) API.'
+You may need to set one of these privileges to perform specific tasks using the Windows Management Instrumentation (WMI) API.
 audience: developer
-author: 'REDMOND\\markl'
+author: REDMOND\\markl
-manager: 'REDMOND\\markl'
+manager: REDMOND\\markl
-ms.assetid: '6e4cae22-23d6-4981-b38c-d298654e59ab'
+ms.assetid: 6e4cae22-23d6-4981-b38c-d298654e59ab
-ms.prod: 'windows-server-dev'
+ms.prod: windows-server-dev
-ms.technology: 'windows-management-instrumentation'
+ms.technology: windows-management-instrumentation
 ms.tgt_platform: multiple
-title: 'SWbemSecurity.Privileges property'
+title: SWbemSecurity.Privileges property
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
 ---

 # SWbemSecurity.Privileges property